flatironinstitute/kachery-cloud/README.md

 All uploaded data is publicly available on [IPFS](https://ipfs.io/), although a person needs to know the URI in order to download it.

 Uploads are subject to some limits which will change over time during development.
-Right now, individual uploads are limited to 50 MiB.
+Right now, individual uploads are limited to 5 GiB.

 How is this free?
 For now we use extremely inexpensive storage on the distributed web using [Filebase](https://filebase.com/).
 This service stores data on the [sia](https://sia.tech/) decentralized storage network and pins it to [IPFS](https://ipfs.io/).

 If you plan to make heavy use of kachery cloud, or if you want greater control of your uploaded data, then you should create your own [Filebase](https://filebase.com/) account and configure your client to store data on your own bucket.
 See their [pricing model](https://docs.filebase.com/billing-and-pricing/pricing-model).

 If you plan to use our freely-available storage space, you should be aware that uploaded files are not guaranteed to be available forever.
 You may want to pin the files to your own IPFS nodes (or use your own Filebase account) if you want them to stay available in the long term.

+This project is still in the alpha stage of development and we do not guarantee that your data will be available forever.

 ## Authors